maquinas07/evid/README.md

 Usage
 ---
-evid has preconfigured default values so you can just execute the binary, select the area to record and when you're done just press CTRL+s. evid doesn't have any config files so to change the default shortcuts you will need to modify [src/actions.h](./src/actions.h) and recompile.
+evid has preconfigured default values so you can just execute the binary, select the area to record and when you're done just press CTRL+s.
+If no area is selected and evid is compiled with HAVE_XEXTENSIONS, evid will record the entire window that was clicked. evid doesn't have any config files so to change the default shortcuts you will need to modify [src/actions.h](./src/actions.h) and recompile.

 By default evid outputs the recordings as mp4 without any audio and saves them in `$XDG_VIDEOS_DIR/evid/` or `$HOME/Videos/evid/`.
 You can change the output directory by setting the XDG_VIDEOS_DIR variable, the HOME variable or specify it via the argument `-o` (E.G. `-o/some/path`).